amnn/typed-geomlab-report/report.md

 \end{enumerate}

 In the first definition of \texttt{eq}, the type of the second parameter was a subtype of $[\,]$ when the first parameter was $[\,]$ and a subtype of $(:)$ when the first parameter was $(:)$.
 After decorrelation, the second parameter type is constrained to be \textit{empty}.
 We do not treat empty types as errors, but an empty parameter type is suspicious, and should produce a warning: As there are no terms that inhabit this type, it is impossible to call the function!

+\subsection{Interactions with Instantiation}

+We must pay careful attention to how case types behave around instantiation and generalisation, the hallmarks of HM.
+We have already seen that non-general types cannot condition upon general ones, now we focus on instantiation.

+Firstly, it is perfectly reasonable for general types to condition upon other general types.
+When an instantiated type conditions on general types, we replace them with corresponding conditions on instantiations of those general types.

 \subsection{Optimisation}